cockroachdb/docs/tutorials/katacoda/playground-21.1/step1.md

-This playground gives you an interactive SQL shell connected to a temporary, single-node CockroachDB cluster.
-It is pre-loaded with a database called `movr`.
-Run `SHOW TABLES;`{{execute}} for more details.
+This playground gives you an interactive SQL shell to a temporary, single-node CockroachDB cluster running a testing release of v21.1.
+The cluster is pre-loaded with a sample dataset and configured for CockroachDB's [spatial](https://www.cockroachlabs.com/docs/v20.2/spatial-features.html) functionality.

 For the basics of CockroachDB SQL, see [Learn Cockroach SQL](https://www.cockroachlabs.com/docs/stable/learn-cockroachdb-sql.html).